cakenggt/aleclownes.com/_stories/I-Used-To-Be-a-Park.md

 There was still the winter, when they would come on their saucers and sleds and fly as fast as they ever could, save only in their dreams.
 The delightful winters lasted for a while longer, even when no one came in the summer.
 That was fine; the chipmunks returned, and now, pigeons.

-But the buildings grew taller again, and more crowded, and I felt myself slip away from world.
+But the buildings grew taller again, and more crowded, and I felt myself slip away from the world.
 I hadn’t realized that I’d become a park, instead of a piece of the Earth, but now no one remembered me as such.
 I was only an empty lot, and all life had abandoned me.
 My hold on the rest of the world grew thin and tired, and I felt the void swallowing me whole.

 That’s when you found me.
 That’s when you woke me, with your magics and your potions.
 When I took my first shuddering breath and the ground heaved, I was given a reprieve, though not for long.
 In the end, we all slip out of memory.
 I suppose I am lucky that I’m not trapped beneath one of the glass and metal monstrosities.
 That I can die in peace.